EdgeTX/edgetx.github.io/README.md

 For bigger changes (new pages, core website changes)

 1. Create a fork of the edgetx.github.io repository to your private Github account.
+Rename your repository to **(username).github.io**.
-2. Deploy your fork via github pages (this will allow us later to preview your proposed changes online). https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site
+2. Deploy your fork via github pages (this will allow us later to preview your proposed changes online). https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site.

+   **Note:** Make sure that you update the **Name:** tag in the **CI.yml** file in the **.github/workflows** folder to your repository name.
+Also, select the **gh-pages** branch and **root** folder location for deployent location (the gh-pages branch will only be visible after updating the **CI.yml** file and the rebuild action is complete) .

    ***---Recommended---***
-4. Install MKDocs material on your local computer. https://squidfunk.github.io/mkdocs-material/getting-started
+5. Install MKDocs material on your local computer. https://squidfunk.github.io/mkdocs-material/getting-started
-5. Clone your forked repository locally to your computer.
+6. Clone your forked repository locally to your computer.

    ***The two steps above will allow you to make changes to the website and see the changes immediately on your local machine.***

-6. Make the proposed changes and push the changes to your forked repo online.
+7. Make the proposed changes and push the changes to your forked repo online.
-7. Create a pull request (PR) for the Master repository, describing the changes and including a link to your deployed forked page.
+8. Create a pull request (PR) for the Master repository, describing the changes and including a link to your deployed forked page.
-8. Once the PR is accepted, it will be merged to the Master branch and deployed.
+9. Once the PR is accepted, it will be merged to the Master branch and deployed.

 ## File Directory Structure
 /edgetx.github.io/mkdocs.yml  = MK docs configuration file (https://squidfunk.github.io/mkdocs-material/setup/)